oversword/super-small-state-machine/README.md

 A return node is the `S.Return` symbol itself, or an object with an `S.Return` property.

-### Perform a return by setting the `S.Return` property on the state to the return value
+Perform a return by setting the `S.Return` property on the state to the return value

-Copy the original properties from the state

-Set `S.Return` to undefined or the given return value

 ## Export all the defaults nodes together in one list.